rust-lang/rust/docs/dev/architecture.md

 ### Observability

-rust-analyzer is a long-running process, so its important to understand what's going on inside.
+rust-analyzer is a long-running process, so it is important to understand what's going on inside.
 We have several instruments for that.

 The event loop that runs rust-analyzer is very explicit.